• Skip to primary navigation

 • Aiyu jelly powder - this looks similar to jelly or agar agar powder and is often sold in small packets.

-• White sugar - used to sweet the lime juice.
+• White sugar - used to sweeten the lime juice.
 Both coarse or granulated sugar will work for this recipe.

 • Calamansi Lime juice (freshly squeezed) - these are small limes with thin green skin.
-They are small in size and you will need about 15 limes to make 50ml of lime juice.
+They are small in size and you will need about 15 limes to make 50ml of lime juice required for the recipe.
 Strain the juice before using to remove all seeds.

 • Water - used to cook the jelly as well as make the lime syrup.
 Use filtered water.